-SPAN 4313: Advanced Oral and Written Communication I Cr.
+SPAN 4313: Advanced Oral and Written Communication I

+Cr.
 3. (3.0).
+Prerequisite(s): SPAN 3313; Junior standing or higher.

-Prerequisite(s): SPAN 3313 Contextualized oral and written language development pertinent to a variety of disciplines and career fields.
+Contextualized oral and written language development pertinent to a variety of disciplines and career fields.
 Focus on presentational skills, but to include response to aural and written professional stimuli as well.
 Emphasis on rhetoric, persuasion, negotiation, hypothesis, circumlocution and other components of Advanced High to Superior proficiency and on enhanced accuracy and cross-cultural appropriateness, with a broad range of culture from history, geography, politics, religion, family and traditions.
 Study abroad option.

-SPAN 4314: Spanish Phonetics Cr.
+SPAN 4314: Spanish Phonetics

+Cr.
 3. (3-3-0).
+Prerequisite(s): SPAN 3301; Junior standing or higher.

-Prerequisite(s): Successful completion of Intermediate Spanish I & II Introduction to the study and practice of the sounds of Spanish.
+Introduction to the study of the science concerned with the sounds of speech in Spanish, their production, and representation by written symbols.

 SPAN 4315: Latin American Literature

 Cr.
 3. (3-3-0).
+Prerequisite(s): SPAN 2302 or instructor approval; Junior standing or higher.

 A study of the foremost literary works from the mid-nineteenth century to the Latin American boom and its repercussions.
-This course reveals the gradual development of literature in the nineteenth century that first took on primarily European influences, but gradually defined their own themes and content.
 Works are included from Mexico, the Caribbean, the Andes, and the Southern Cone.